 minimal wall decor to let the design speak for itself.
 This approach makes the

 dining room feel polished and intentional.
+Choose a clock with a

 simple design to avoid visual clutter.
 Roman numerals or minimalist metal